SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Related Works

 \section{Related Works}

-\topic{Vision-Language Models for Robotics.} VLMs excel at scene understanding and language interpretation~\cite{radford2021learning,ramesh2021zero, li2022blip,achiam2023gpt,li2023blip}, making them promising for natural language-based robot control in open-world environments~\cite{huang2024copa,nasiriany2024pivot,hu2023look,du2023video,hong20233d,chen2024spatialvlm,brohan2023rt,gao2023physically,wang2024grounding,hsu2023ns3d,gao2024physically,yuan2024robopoint,duan2024manipulate}.
-Many existing works focus on high-level task planning when low-level action primitives are well-defined~\cite{zawalski2024robotic,mu2023embodiedgpt}.
-To achieve more fine-grained action generation, existing work typically adopts carefully designed 3D geometric representations to enable VLMs to reason about actions.
-Examples include volumetric value maps in VoxPoser~\cite{huang2023voxposer}, keypoint affordances~\cite{fangandliu2024moka,yuan2024robopoint}, and keypoint constraints~\cite{huang2024rekep}.
+\topic{Vision-Language Models for Robotics.} VLMs excel at scene understanding and language interpretation~\cite{radford2021learning,ramesh2021zero, li2022blip,openai2023gpt4,li2023blip}, making them promising for natural language-based robot control in open-world environments~\cite{hu2024look,du2024video,chen2024spatialvlm,wang2024grounding,duan2024manipulateanything}.
+Many existing works directly fine-tune an action prediction head, i.e., vision-language-action (VLA) models, but these methods require large amounts of action-labeled training data, and their generalization ability remains limited~\cite{brohan2023rt, mu2023embodiedgpt,zawalski2024robotic,black2025pi,pi0.5}.
+Other works adopt carefully designed 3D geometric representations to enable VLMs to reason about actions.
+Examples include volumetric value maps~\cite{huang2023voxposer}, motion arrows~\cite{nasiriany2024pivot}, keypoint affordances~\cite{fangandliu2024moka,yuan2024robopoint}, and keypoint constraints~\cite{huang2024copa,huang2024rekep}.
 While these spatial representations advance VLM reasoning capacity through 3D grounding, they critically lack temporal dynamics, which are essential for tasks involving physical interaction and sequential manipulation.
-Early works have explored using physics simulation to augment reasoning in VLMs~\cite{liu2023minds}, and physical grounding for VLMs has also been investigated~\cite{guo2024physgroundvlm}.
-However, these efforts focus on question answering rather than the more challenging task of manipulation planning, which requires a robot to generate and refine continuous actions.
+Early works have explored using physics simulation to augment reasoning in VLMs~\cite{liu2023minds}, and physical grounding for VLMs has also been investigated~\cite{gao2024physically}.
+However, these efforts focus on question answering rather than the more challenging task of manipulation planning, which requires a robot to generate and refine continuous action sequences.